In 2016, the RTST ran its first Director Award Scheme with Sheffield Theatres.

 As the 2016 RTST Director Award winner, Kate went on to create and direct her vision of Nina Raine’s Tribes.
 The play focused on a comically dysfunctional Jewish British family, made up of the parents Beth and Christopher and three grown children living at home, Daniel, Ruth and Billy, the last of whom is deaf, raised to read lips and speak but without knowledge of sign language.
 When Billy meets Sylvia, a hearing woman born to deaf parents who is now slowly going deaf herself, his interaction with her (including her teaching him sign language) reveals some of the languages, beliefs, and hierarchies of the family and the “extended family” of the deaf community.

 The Mail on Sunday called the production “a moving, utterly unsoppy look at just how deaf ‘hearing’ people can be“.
 And WhatsOnStage commented “there’s no disputing the quality of Kate Hewitt’s inventive, committed and supremely confident production” ★★★★

 The After-story: our winner’s and runner-up’s subsequent careers

 Photos of cast members of Tribes by Mark Douet, including those featured in our homepage slider.

-Following the success of Tribes, Kate has been engaged again by the Crucible – this time to direct Peter Morgan’s play Frost/Nixon in 2018 in the Crucible’s main house as part of its first season curated by artistic director Robert Hastie.
-It was the regional première and the first British production since its debut (at the Donmar Warehouse and was then adapted into a hit film.
-It focuses on David Frost’s interviews with ex-US President Richard Nixon following the Watergate scandal.
-This will be the first British production since its debut, and had a range of excellent reviews:
+Following the success of Tribes, Kate was engaged again by the Crucible – this time to direct Peter Morgan’s play Frost/Nixon in early 2018 in the Crucible’s main house as part of its first season curated by artistic director Robert Hastie.
+It was the regional première and the first British production since its debut (at the Donmar Warehouse in 2006), and it was the first British production since its debut, and had a range of excellent reviews: